-The Scottish Islands are golf's final frontier—a collection of courses where the game returns to its purest roots.
+The Scottish Islands are golf's final frontier.
 The stunning landscapes and amazing settings create an atmosphere that beats ordinary golf tourism.
 Here's what makes these destinations special:

 • Unrivalled Value: Green fees range from approximately £25 (€30/$35) for a full day at some courses to £185 (€220/$245) at premium venues, offering brilliant value compared to mainland championship courses

-• Untouched Landscapes: The unspoilt nature of the landscapes provides a real contrast to the amazing quality of the golf courses, creating a genuine escape from commercialised golf destinations
+• Untouched Landscapes: The unspoilt nature of the landscapes creates a genuine escape from commercialised golf destinations

 • Island Adventure: Ferry journeys and remote locations turn each round into a proper expedition, making the golf part of a bigger adventure

 The Scottish Islands have several courses that rank among Britain's finest, each offering different challenges.
-These six courses are the absolute best of island golf:
+These are the absolute best of island golf:

 Ardfin, Jura - Scotland's most exclusive golf experience.
 This clifftop masterpiece sits on rugged terrain of peat and rocks around Jura House.
 Access is extremely limited, but for those who get a tee time, it's an unparalleled links adventure with views across to the Inner Hebrides.